 Leave of Absence

-According to Federal Family and Medical Leave Act, employers can provide employees unpaid leaves.
+According to the Federal Family and Medical Leave Act, employers can provide employees with unpaid leave.
 However, the Mississippi law does not cover paid time off or sick pay.

 Final Pay